 The chain system is the heart of your live bottom trailer.
 The chain gears, sprockets and hydraulics is what drives the belt system to unload your trailer.
 During the break in period is the first time all these components have worked together under full load.
 Checking the belt tension and that the chain is being oiled is critical during the first few hours of operation.
-See pages 18, 19, 20 for more detailed information.

-SERVICE AND MAINTENANCE
+Refer tp Pages 21/22 SERVICE AND MAINTENANCE Chain Oiler and Belt Tensioner.